YixiongDing/Software-Requirements-Analysis/SRA.md

 1. Useful to find the behavioural patterns
     - Typically not just demographics
 2. They hold a range of values
-    - E.g.Education: Noeducation, Secondary, Undergrad, Postgrad, PhD
+    - E.g. Education: No education, Secondary, Undergrad, Postgrad, PhD
         - Discrete values
-    - E.g.Computer use skill: Value between not at all to highly skilled
+    - E.g. Computer use skill: Value between not at all to highly skilled
         - Continuous
 3. Look at
     - Activities: what the user does, how often